chanhi2000/devlog/src/explore/api/list.md

 - [mankier][mankier]: Linux Man Page
 - [pypi][pypi]: Find, install and publish Python packages with the Python Package Index
 - [foojay][foojay]: Friends of OpenJDK
+- [opensourcelibs][opensourcelibs]: a massive collection of the world's best open source software

 ### 대한민국